gml4gtk/gcc1/README.md

 Todo:
 To improve, fix more issues and bugs, and a autoconf version
 Make example how to add some cpu and / or generate wasm assembly
-Generate compiler graph data to be used with gnl4gtk graph viewer
+Generate compiler graph data to be used with gml4gtk graph viewer
+For debug generate documented assembly and / wasm assembly
+For more features simply look at gcc-1.42 and / or gcc-2.95 sources

 ![screenshot](gnufsf.png)